VA Benefits GuideUpdated: November 3, 2022

 - This program may also pay for approved tutoring, licensing, and certification testing

 The GI Bill may be transferable to spouses or dependent children if the veteran meets certain qualifying criteria.
-Apply for the GI Bill via the VA official site.
+Apply for the GI Bill via the VA’s official website.
 There are many changes for GI Bill benefits due to the Forever GI Bill, it is best to check the VA official site to see what the latest changes or developments of this program may be at application time.

 VA Home Loan Benefits